White Fillings in Orem, UT

 - Porcelain fillings which cover most of the tooth and also described as on-lays or inlays.
 These are measured and color-matched in the dental office, produced in a lab, then returned to the dental office where the dentist will bond it to the affected tooth.
 This requires multiple visits to complete the process.

 Keeping your teeth at their best is essential to overall health.
-Visit our Orem dentist office or give us a call at 801-225-7712.
+Visit Rogers Family Dental, your Orem dentist, or give our office a call at 801-225-7712.